scottlamb/moonfire-nvr/design/api.md

 ### `POST /api/signals`

-**status: unimplemented**

 Alters the state of a signal.

-Signal state can be broken into two parts: observed history and predicted future.
-Observed history is written to the database on next flush.
-Predicted future is only retained in RAM and returned on `GET` requests on the near future.
-This avoids having to display the "unknown" state when it's very likely that the state has not changed since the most recent update.

-A typical request will add observed history from the time of a recent previous prediction until now, and add another prediction.
-Following `GET /api/signals` requests will return the new prediction until a pre-determined expiration time.
-The client typically will send a following request before this expiration time so that history is recorded and the UI never displays `unknown` when the signal is being actively managed.
+A typical client might be a subscriber of a camera's built-in motion detection event stream or of a security system's zone status event stream.
+It makes a request on every event or on every 30 second timeout, predicting that the state will last for a minute.
+This prediction may be changed later.
+Writing to the near future in this way ensures that the UI never displays `unknown` when the client is actively managing the signal.

 Some requests may instead backfill earlier history, such as when a video analytics client starts up and analyzes all video segments recorded since it last ran.
-These will specify beginning and end times for the observed history and not make a prediction.
+These will specify beginning and end times.

 The request should have an `application/json` body describing the change to make.
 It should be a dict with these attributes:

 *   `signalIds`: a list of signal ids to change.
+Must be sorted.
-*   `observedStates`: (optional) a list (one entry per `signalIds` entry) of observed states to set.
+*   `states`: a list (one per `signalIds` entry) of states to set.
-*   `predictedStates`: (optional) a list (one entry per `signalIds` entry) of predictions to make.
-If absent, assumed to match `observedStates`.
-    Only used if `predictedDur90k` is non-zero.
-*   `observedStartTime90k` (optional): if absent, assumed to be now.
-Otherwise is typically a time from an earlier response.
-*   `observedEndTime90k` (optional): if absent, assumed to be now.
+*   `startTime90k`: (optional) The start of the observation in 90 kHz units since 1970-01-01 00:00:00 UTC; commonly taken from an earlier response.
+If absent, assumed to be now.
-*   `predictionDur90k` (optional): (only allowed when `endTime90k` is absent)
-    additional time in which the current state should seem to "linger" if no further updates are received. a `GET /api/signals` request until this time will reflect the curent
-    between the time this request
+*   `endBase`: if `epoch`, `relEndTime90k` is relative to 1970-01-01 00:00:00
+    UTC.
+If `now`, epoch is relative to the current time.
+*   `relEndTime90k` (optional): The end of the observation, relative to the specified base.
+Note this time is allowed to be in the future.

 The response will be an `application/json` body dict with the following
 attributes:

 *   `time90k`: the current time.
-When the request's `observedStartTime90k`
-    and/or `observedEndTime90k` were absent, this is needed to later upgrade predictions to history seamlessly.
+When the request's `startTime90k` is absent and/or its `endBase` is `now`, this is needed to know the effect of the earlier request.

 Example request sequence: